BBC Doctor Who - The Stories BBC

 Synopsis

-Materialising in a forest, the Doctor and his three companions discover themselves to be 12 kilometres from Paris.
+Materialising in a forest, The Doctor and his three companions discover themselves to be 12 kilometres from Paris.
 This is the 18th century and France is the scene of an ongoing bloody battle between royalists and revolutionaries.
-Following a blaze at a rural farmhouse, Ian, Barbara and Susan are separated from the Doctor and arrested as traitors, their destination the city’s gaol.
+Following a blaze at a rural farmhouse, Ian, Barbara and Susan are separated from The Doctor and arrested as traitors, their destination the city’s gaol.

 Ian receives information about James Stirling, an English spy with information vital to the revolution.
 No-one seems to know where Stirling is, and locating him becomes Ian’s priority.
 The Doctor meanwhile, arrives in Paris in the guise of a Regional Officer, and before long he has an audience with the leader of the revolution himself Robespierre!

-With Robespierre’s downfall imminent, and the revolution about so reach its climax, the Doctor and his friends must extricate themselves from Paris, before events overtake than and they too become victims of Madame Guillotine…
+With Robespierre’s downfall imminent, and the revolution about so reach its climax, The Doctor and his friends must extricate themselves from Paris, before events overtake than and they too become victims of Madame Guillotine…

 Source: BBC Audio